Kryvtsov/exersize/README.md

 # hello

-Here is some practice from yellow book
+Here is some test for work